jhonnyLeandro/rest-api/README.md

 # Rest api with node.js and postgreSQL

-This project is created for learning purposes
+This project was been created and it is updated for learning purposes about rest apis connected to database.

 ## Steps for postgresql